niclasmattsson/GlobalEnergyGIS/README.md

 ## Disk space requirements

-This package uses several large datasets and requires a lot of disk space: roughly 10 GB + 21 GB/year of reanalysis data stored.
-Also, about 50 GB of **additional** disk space will be required temporarily.
+This package uses several large datasets and requires a lot of disk space: roughly 10 GB + 29 GB/year of reanalysis data stored.
+Also, at least 50 GB of **additional** disk space will be required temporarily.
 Please ensure that you have enough space available (perhaps on a secondary hard drive) before proceeding with the data download.
 You also need a minimum of 8 GB of RAM memory.